cc32d9/cc32d9_ideas_for_EOSIO/Crosschain_Pegged_Token.md

 networks.
 Server-side oracle tools are pushing transactions using these accounts.

 ## Oracles and quorum

+The solution relies on a number of independent oracles that process events from the blockchain and submit the evidence to the gateway contracts.
+Oracles are selected so that independent teams are operating them.
+There are more oracles than it is required by quorum, and they compete to submit their input as fast as possible, in order to earn the rewards.

 Each action on gateway contracts which is based on an event in counterpart network is submitted by oracles.
 Each oracle account submits